ehwest/mdn_qms/SOP_Standard_Operating_Procedures/SOP_0005_Complaint_Handling.md

 Complaints that are not deemed to be Reportable Events will be evaluated regularly as part of a routine review.

 Reportable Events that result in Serious Injury will be reported to the appropriate regulatory authority.
-See SOP-0008 Medical Device Reporting.

 # Appendices